Wondering if there are fun things to do in Lake Havasu in Winter?

 Did you know?
 Lake Havasu City is known as the Personal Watercraft Capital of the World.

 Boating is a popular thing to do in Lake Havasu even in winter.

 If you already have a boat and want to take it to Lake Havasu, a free motorized public boat launch is available at Site Six on Grand Island.

 Rental boats and personal watercraft are available from dozens of different vendors in Lake Havasu if you don’t travel with a boat.

-Free beach access is available at both London Bridge Beach and Rotary Park if you don’t have a boat at Lake Havasu and just want to watch other boats.
+Pro Tip: Free beach access is available at both London Bridge Beach and Rotary Park if you don’t have a boat at Lake Havasu and just want to watch other boats.

 2. Paddle Lake Havasu

 A non-motorized boat launch is available for free at Rotary Park or Mesquite Bay in Lake Havasu City.

 Kayaks, canoes and paddleboards are able to use the non-motorized boat launch.